-Thirdly, most retinal bifurcation parameters of the AD subject were deviated from the optimal value.
-Specifically, the arteriolar and venular branching angle of the AD subject (67.17o and 60.109o, respectively) were further away from optimal values, which are approximately 75o, when compared with the normal subject (81.16o and 73.19o, respectively)36.
-Furthermore, the arteriolar branching coefficient of the AD subject (2.432) was also severely deviated from the optimal value, which is approximately 1.2636.
-This represents an increase in the total cross-sectional area across the bifurcations37.
+Thirdly, most retinal bifurcation parameters of the AD subject deviated from the optimal value.
+Specifically, the arteriolar and venular branching angles of the AD subject (67.17o and 60.109o, respectively) were further away from optimal values, which are approximately 75o 36, when compared with the normal subject (81.16o and 73.19o, respectively).
+Furthermore, the arteriolar branching coefficient of the AD subject (2.432) also severely deviated from the optimal value, which is approximately 1.2636.
+This represents an increase in total cross-sectional area across the bifurcations37.

-Interpretation of Retinal Neuronal Parameters: Through the protocol described, one should obtain two analysis printouts showing the parameters of RNFL thickness and the GC-IPL thickness (illustrated in Figure 11A and 11B, respectively).
-While the RNFL measurements reflect the health of the unmyelinated axons of RGCs, the GC-IPL measurements indicate the health of the cell bodies and dendrites of RGCs.
-Since the size of RGC cell body is 10-20 times the diameter of their axons, GC-IPL thickness has been shown to be more strongly related to cognitive impairment38.
+Interpretation of Retinal Neuronal Parameters: With our protocol, one should be able to obtain two analysis printouts showing the average and sectorial thicknesses of RNFL and GC-IPL (illustrated by Figure 11A and 11B, respectively).
+While the RNFL measurements reflect the health of unmyelinated axons of RGCs, the GC-IPL measurements indicate the health of cell bodies and dendrites of RGCs.
+Since the size of RGC cell body is 10-20 times the diameter of their axon, GC-IPL thickness has been shown to be more strongly related to cognitive impairment38.

-In both reports, three maps were shown to aid the subsequent analysis, namely (a) thickness maps, (b) deviation maps, and (c) significance maps.
-In the thickness map, warmer colors represent higher thickness values and cooler colors represent lower thickness values; in other words, the denser the orange/yellow ring, the thicker the retinal layer.
-In the deviation maps of both reports, a super-pixel is shown in red or yellow if the thickness value falls outside the 99% or within 95%–99% centile range, respectively.
-In addition, the analysis algorithm also compares the measurement results with the normative database and reports the findings as a significance map.
-The significance map of the GC-IPL thickness is reported in the form of six sectors, while that of the RNFL thickness is reported in a form of four quadrants and 12 clock-hours.
-All types of significance maps are color-coded to match the thickness, with values within the normal range in green (p=5%–95%), borderline values in yellow (1%&lt;p&lt;5%), and values outside the normal range in red (p&lt;1%).
-Numeric values inside or near sectors represent average thickness in the corresponding sectors.
+In both reports, three maps were shown to aid the interpretation, namely (a) thickness maps, (b) deviation maps, and (c) significance maps.
+In the thickness maps, warmer colors represent higher thickness values and cooler colors represent lower thickness values; in other words, the denser the orange/yellow ring, the thicker the retinal layer concerned.
+The software also compares the measured thicknesses to the device’s internal normative age-matched database, and generates deviation maps and significance maps.
+In the deviation maps, a super-pixel is shown in red or yellow if the thickness value falls outside the 99% or within 95%–99% centile range, respectively.
+In the significance maps, the retinal layer concerned is divided into different sectors, as the retina is unlikely to be homogeneously affected by dementia.
+The thickness value of each sector is reported and each sector is also color-coded to match the comparison result, with values within the normal range in green (p=5%–95%), borderline values in yellow (1%&lt;p&lt;5%), and values outside the normal range in red (p&lt;1%).

-Figure 11A and Figure 11B are the analysis printouts obtained from an AD subject.
-The fading of warm colors and the appearance of light blue areas in the thickness maps indicates the thinning of the GC-IPL and the RNFL in the AD subject.
-While the former change suggests RGC loss, the latter change suggests a loss of RGC axons.
-In addition, several sectors of the significance maps are labelled in red or yellow, suggesting that the RNFL and GC-IPL thickness of these sectors are reduced in the AD subject.
-The exact location of thickness reduction is also visualized by the red or yellow super-pixels in the deviation maps.
+The analysis printouts of RNFL and GC-IPL in an AD subject are shown in Figure 11A and Figure 11B respectively.
+The fading of warm colors and the appearance of light blue areas in the thickness maps of both reports indicates thinning of GC-IPL and RNFL in the AD subject.
+While thinning of GC-IPL suggests RGC loss, thinning of RNFL suggests loss of RGC axons.
+In addition, several sectors of the significance maps are labelled in red or yellow, suggesting that the RNFL and GC-IPL thicknesses of the corresponding areas are reduced in the AD subject.
+The exact areas of thinning can also be visualized by the red or yellow super-pixels in the deviation maps.